LXCE/hello-world/README.md

 Commit: Making changes to part of the repo; inside a specific branch

-These branches can be put together.
-Or compared, using pull requests.
+Pull request: The branches can now be merged and the old branch can be deleted